Olympia Brewery: October 2018 fire

 On the early morning of October 8, 2018, the Tumwater Fire Department responded to the Olympia Brewery Complex for a reported structure fire.
 The fire had fully engulfed the building that formerly housed the Brewery offices.
 Part of the building collapsed as the crews extinguished the fire.
 There was no word on the cause of the fire though it is believed to be caused by people cutting copper wires out.
 The building still had some electrical currents which sparked a flame.

+February 2019 oil spill

+On February 27, 2019, the Washington State Department of Ecology reported an oil spill from a vandalized 700-gallon capacity transformer on the brewery property.
+An estimated 587 gallons of oil containing toxic polychlorinated biphenyl spilled into the Deschutes River.
+The clean-up occurred over six months and involved the Department of Ecology, Department of Enterprise Services, Washington Conservation Corps, and Cowlitz Clean Sweep, contracted by the brewery owners.
+Oil-contaminated vegetation and sediment was removed from Capitol Lake and Brewery Park at Tumwater Falls.
+Tumwater Development, LLC, the owners of the site, were made to pay a $14,000 penalty and $2.25 million clean-up reimbursement cost to the state.